GenesisFR/HowToBecomeGoodAtShooters/README.md

 - shooting the hinge next to its cannon bypasses its armor plating
 ##### Minigun
 - has weak points located at the top of its legs
-- elites can stop and after a short charge up time, fire their minigun in a devastating 360° spin
+- elites can stop and after a short charge-up time, fire their minigun in a devastating 360° spin
 - when destroyed, explodes with fragmentation inflicting damage and causing everything nearby to bleed
-- you can rotate around it while aggro'ed to make it stop moving/shooting
+- you can rotate around it while aggroed to make it stop moving/shooting
 ##### Sniper
 - has its weak point exposed in the form of a red cartridge next to the cannon when it fires (TODO: verify if still bugged for elites)
 - elites fire in 3-round bursts with the sniper turret when stationary
 - dealing enough damage to its legs staggers it and prevents it from firing (or at least delays its next shot)
 - shooting its butt bypasses its armor plating
 - when destroyed, creates an EMP explosion, disrupting agents in close range for 9s and everything else in medium-range for at least 12s (TODO: check if the EMP range is bigger on elites and enemy disrupt duration)
-- you can rotate around it while aggro'ed to make it stop moving/shooting
+- you can rotate around it while aggroed to make it stop moving/shooting

 ### Builds
 - definition: a set of items supporting a specific playstyle or solving a problem